ashrithjacob/Behaviour-Detection/README.md

 ## TODO

+a.
+Jupyter notebook to print statified split between different labels
+b.
+Fix accuracy of each label in `metrics.txt`
+c.
+DART in xgboost

 1. How to choose best frames and split (Below is what chat GPT3 had to say)\
    There are a few different strategies you might use to choose the best frames from a video for computer vision tasks:\